Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Introduction

 \section{Introduction}

-The spatio-temporally varying coefficient (STVC) model has been used to explore the relationship between explained and explanatory variables varying over space and time.
-Geographically and temporally weighted regression (GTWR; \cite{huang2010geographically,fotheringham2015geographical}) is the most popular STVC model, while Gaussian process (\cite{williams1995gaussian}) and generalized additive model (GAM; \cite{wood2017generalized}) have also been used for estimating/predicting STVCs.
-These models have been applied to analyze the local determinants of crime occurrence (e.g., \cite{kuo2021analyzing, murakami2020scalable}), urban expansion (\cite{wang2020urban}, carbon emission (\cite{he2023spatial}), habitat quality (\cite{hu2022exploring}), and epidemic (\cite{sifriyani2022spatial}).
+Spatio-temporally varying coefficient (STVC) models have been used to explore the relationship between explained and explanatory variables varying over space and time.
+Geographically and temporally weighted regression (GTWR; \cite{huang2010geographically,fotheringham2015geographical}) is the most popular STVC model, while the Gaussian process \cite{williams1995gaussian} and generalized additive model (GAM; \cite{wood2017generalized}) have also been used for estimating/predicting STVCs.
+These models have been applied to analyze crime occurrence \cite{murakami2020scalable}, carbon emission \cite{he2023spatial}, habitat quality \cite{hu2022exploring}, and epidemic \cite{sifriyani2022spatial}.

 Although each STVC is typically assumed to obey a single spatio-temporal process, it may depend on multiple processes.
-Specifically, regression coefficients can exhibit (i) spatial, (ii) temporal, or (iii) spatio-temporal variations (Fig. \ref{Fig_i_iii}).
-For example, when modeling crime density, regression coefficients may vary purely spatially based on neighborhood features (e.g., income level), purely temporally based on macroeconomic conditions, or spatio-temporally based on urban activities varying over time.
-Since these variations (i) - (iii) represent distinct phenomena, it is essential to differentiate them explicitly.
+Specifically, regression coefficients can exhibit (i) spatial, (ii) temporal, and/or (iii) spatio-temporal variations (Fig. \ref{Fig_i_iii}).
+For example, when modeling crime density, the regression coefficients may depend on multiple processes, including a process spatially varying depending on neighborhood characteristics (e.g., income level), a process varying temporally depending on macroeconomic conditions, and a process varying spatio-temporally in response to urban activities over time.
+To enhance the interpretability and stability of the STVC modeling, it will be useful to estimate the proportion of (i – iii) in each coefficient while eliminating redundant processes, if necessary.

 In addition, (ii) and (iii) can exhibit either non-cyclic or cyclic temporal variation.
-For instance, in the crime example, coefficients may vary non-cyclically depending on urban expansion over years, while they may vary cyclically throughout a day, week, and year.
-Unfortunately, if all the patterns explained above are considered, the resulting STVC model is highly complex, leading to potential overfitting.
-Besides, such a complex model will be computationally demanding.
+For instance, in the crime example, coefficients may vary non-cyclically depending on urban expansion over the years, while they may vary cyclically throughout a day, week, and year.
+Unfortunately, if all the aforementioned patterns are considered, the resulting STVC model is highly complex, leading to an overfitting and a high computational burden.